TCSP services/HMRC TCSP register

 Under the MLR 2017, a trust or company service provider (TCSP) is any firm or sole practitioner whose business is to:

 - form companies or other legal persons

-- director or secretary of a company
+- act, or arrange for another person to act, as a director or secretary of a company

 A person is still considered to be a TCSP provider even if these services are provided incidentally to other accountancy services, or they are provided infrequently or on a one-off basis.

 Types of business that should be on HMRC’s TCSP Register

 You will have to register as a trust or company service provider if your business includes:

 - providing registered offices, business addresses, accommodation, correspondence addresses or mail forwarding services to businesses (other than those run by sole proprietors)